 Increasingly, people search for love using the latest technologies and turn to digital dating through their mobile devices.
-Despite the competition in the dating app market is tough, there are still plenty of opportunities to seize.
+Despite the competition in the dating app market being tough, there are still plenty of opportunities to seize.

 With various mobile solutions for any taste out there, it’s important to find unique features that will serve you as a competitive differentiator.